neskoc/globalgoals/docs/Code_snippets.md

 |16 | 10|
 |17 | 13|

+> \* class "0" means that the submission is estimated to belong to none of the classes
-\* freq for class '1' comes form the report and not from the db (there is no submission estimated to belong to class 1)
+> \*\* freq for class '1' comes form the report and not from the db (there is no submission estimated to belong to class 1)

 #### Ordered by frequency